Rules of Practice Applicable to Cases at the OATH Trials Division

 § 2-05 Discovery.

-Discovery shall not be permitted except upon order of the administrative law judge in connection with § 2-04.
+Discovery may not be permitted except upon order of the administrative law judge in connection with § 2-04.

 § 2-06 Determination.

-The administrative law judge shall render as expeditiously as possible a determination as to whether the agency's decision is arbitrary or capricious.
+The administrative law judge will render as expeditiously as possible a determination as to whether the agency's decision is arbitrary or capricious.

 Go Here for Annotation 2-06